purcell/package-lint/README.md

 Roadmap
 -------

-Once this is more useful, the plan is to extract the checks into a separate `package-lint.el`, which can then be used by this checker and also by MELPA -- this will probably be essential in order to check multi-file packages helpfully anyway.
+This code was extracted from `flycheck-package.el`.
+We eventually want to use it for MELPA -- it will need to learn how to check multi-file packages, which was always going to be out of scope for `flycheck-package`.

-Additional checks for a future package-lint.el, some of which are currently performed by other flycheck checkers:
+Additional checks for future versions:

 - WARN: header line formatting / capitalisation
 - trailing line presence / formatting